herbie-fp/herbie/ASPLOS25.md

 Install Rust using the [rustup](https://rustup.rs/) installer.
 By default, `rustup` installs the newest stable version of Rust.
 We used Rust 1.77.2, so it is guaranteed to be newer.
-Updating Rust occasionally breaks the Rust dependency for Chassis.
+Updating Rust occasionally breaks Rust dependencies for Chassis.
 If you experience any problems, you can follow `rustup` documentation to install a specific version of Rust.